qc-design/plaquette/docs/advanced/circuits/index.rst

 .. sectionauthor:: Matteo Santandrea <matteo@qc.design>

-Since ``plaquette``'s simulators only supports Clifford operations and :math:`\lvert0\rangle` initial states, we will try to teleport the :math:`\lvert1\rangle` initial state, using the following scheme
+Since ``plaquette``'s local backends only supports Clifford operations and :math:`\lvert0\rangle` initial states, we will try to teleport the :math:`\lvert1\rangle` initial state, using the following scheme